a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

-This document aims to give a short introduction to how to add a new game and the project's current structure.
+# How to develop

-For general information, and installation instructions, see the [readme](./README.md).
+For general information and installation instructions, see the [readme](./README.md).

 To keep track of who works on which game, use [this pinned issue](https://github.com/a-gondolkodas-orome/durer-jatekok/issues/1) to track it.

 ## Must have for a new game

-It is recommended to copy and modify the files of an existing game (see demonstration game for a minimal example).
+*It is recommended to copy and modify the files of an existing game (see demonstration game for a minimal example).*

 The game logic must have the following 3 exported values
 - `isTheLastMoverTheWinner`: `true`, `false`, or `null` if winner is decided explicitly